-A big thank you to all of the families who gave up their time on a sunny Sunday morning to come along and support our Eco-Schools event.
-Lots of waste was collected – the most unusual item found being a broken bike.
-Thank you to Debbi Gorman from the PSA for organising the event along with the Eco-Schools Co-Ordinator, Mrs Blythen.
+A big thank you to the families who gave up their time on a sunny Sunday morning to come along and support our Eco-Schools community litter pick.
+Lots of litter was found and collected – seven black bin bags in total.
+Thank you to Eco-Schools Co-ordinator, Mrs Blythen, and Debbi Gorman from the PSA, for organising and running the event.

 ECO SCHOOLS AT WEST EWELL PRIMARY SCHOOL

 The Eco Schools programme is pupil-led, involving hands-on learning that gets the whole school and the wider community involved in exciting environmental projects.
 It empowers pupils to lead change within their school and have a positive impact in their wider community.
 Pupils of all ages and abilities are encouraged to work together to develop their knowledge and environmental awareness.
 Positive impacts on pupils can include increased confidence, development of leaderships skills, improved pupil well-being and behaviour and greater motivation at school.

 The Eco Schools Programme can be broken down into ten topic areas which are, in alphabetical order: Biodiversity, Energy, Global Citizenship, Healthy Living, Litter, Marine, School Grounds, Transport, Waste and Water.

 West Ewell Primary School are currently working through the seven steps to Eco Schools success!
 The Seven steps are as follows: